ajpetersons/Misconduct-Assessment-Tool/documents/Quick Start/quick_start.md

 ./install_MDP_tool_with_installing_conda.sh
 ```

 Specially, you might be asked to choose the install settings for the miniconda.
 Please *KEEP* the default setting!
-Or the script might get errors.
+Or the install script might fail.

 If you see any error occurs, please create an issue on [this page](https://github.com/Weak-Chicken/misconduct_detection_project/issues).
 However, if you wish to solve it immediately, please refer the installation manual.